Speakers · Side-by-side

 Triangle Borea BR09

-• You want three-way design with 3× 165mm bass drivers
+• Three-way design with 3x 165mm bass drivers

-• The Triangle Australe EZ's downside - treble can become bright/fatiguing without careful system matching - matters to you
+• The Triangle Australe EZ's main trade-off is one you'd rather not live with: Treble can become bright/fatiguing without careful system matching

 Read the full Borea BR09 review